ionic-enterprise/auth-playground-ng/README.md

 ### The Authentication Services

-#### Authentication Expeditor Service
+#### Authentication Expediter Service

-The `AuthenticationExpeditorService` is a layer that allows us to use different methods for authentication, and then manages how the user is currently authenticated so the proper flows can be followed.
+The `AuthenticationExpediterService` is a layer that allows us to use different methods for authentication, and then manages how the user is currently authenticated so the proper flows can be followed.
 The idea is to abstract all of the associated business logic of managing the provider to this layer.

 In an architecture that support only one provider (which is more typical), this layer is not necessary and you would directly use the single `AuthenticationService` instead.
 That is, you would likely have a single `AuthenticationService` that is similar to this application's `AwsAuthenticationService`, and you would directly use it instead.